How to Start a Brewery

-What defines a craft brewer?
-To be considered a craft brewer in the U.S., a brewery must annually produce no more than 6 million barrels.
-A brewery must also be independent with less than 25% owned by a beverage alcohol industry member who is not a craft brewer.
-The majority of total beverages must be beers whose flavors derive from the fermentation of traditional or innovative brewing ingredients.
+To be considered a craft brewer in the U.S., a brewery must annually produce no more than six million barrels.
+A brewery must also be an independent business with less than 25% owned by a member of the beverage alcohol industry who is not a craft brewer.
+The majority of beverages must be beers with flavors derived from the fermentation of traditional or innovative brewing ingredients.
 For example, flavored malt beverages are not considered beers.

-More than 8,000 breweries operate in the U.S. California has the most craft breweries of any state in the U.S. at 764 breweries.
-Washington is in second place with 369 craft breweries and New York and Washington are tied for third with 423 craft breweries each.
+More than 8,000 breweries operate in the U.S. California has the most craft breweries of any state in the U.S. at 907 breweries.
+Colorado is in second place with 425 craft breweries and New York and Washington are tied for third with 423 craft breweries each.

-The craft beer industry is broken down into market segments based on how much beer a brewery produces:
+The craft beer industry is broken down into market segments based on beer production:

 If you want to start a brewery, knowing how to brew beer is not a prerequisite.
 Although the operation revolves around beer, there are plenty of other pieces of the business to focus on as well.